 All Classroom and Lab Requests Require a Helpdesk Ticket

-Students shall be supervised during the whole duration of class.
+- Students shall be supervised during the whole duration of class.

-Students are not allowed in computer labs without an Instructor.
+- Students are not allowed in computer labs without an Instructor.

-- Phone not working
+- Contact’s Phone Number